 Program-Specific Admission Requirements: Admission to the program does not require any previous course work in pedagogy or language studies.
-A bachelor's degree in any field that satisfies the 120 credit hour requirement and evidence of sufficient English proficiency are required for admission.
+A BA degree in any field and evidence of sufficient English language proficiency are required for admission.

-Program Structure: VIU's MA in TESOL program is generally completed within four semesters of full-time study.
+Program Structure: This program can be completed within four (4) semesters of full-time study.
 A total of 36 credits (12 courses) are required for graduation.
 The required minimum cumulative GPA for this program is 3.0.
-The program consists of seven (7) Core Courses (21 credits) and five (5) Elective Courses (15 credits).
+The program consists of seven (7) Core Courses (21 credits) and five Elective Courses (15 credits).

-Core Courses: Students must take all seven (7) Core Courses (21 credits).
-The Core Courses provide the students with the skills and knowledge needed by all TESOL professionals (a strong background in language teaching methodology, understanding of the nature of human language and the structure of English, and familiarity with the basic principles of language acquisition, testing, assessment, and curriculum design).
-The Practicum course gives the students a chance to observe experienced teachers, reflect on and formulate their ideas about teaching and learning, and gain classroom experience through supervised teaching.
+The Core Courses (TSL 500-549) provide the students with the skills and knowledge needed by all TESOL professionals (a strong background in language teaching methodology, understanding of the nature of human language and the structure of English, and familiarity with the basic principles of language acquisition, testing, assessment, and curriculum design).
+The Practicum course (TSL 525) gives the students a chance to observe experienced teachers, to reflect on and formulate their ideas about teaching and learning, and to gain classroom experience through supervised teaching.

-Course Code Course Name Credits
+Course Code Course Name Credit Hrs.

 TSL 505 Introduction to Language and Linguistics 3

 TSL 510 Methods of Teaching 3

 TSL 515 Structure of English 3

 TSL 520 Language Acquisition Theories 3

 TSL 525 Practicum 3

 TSL 530 Curriculum Materials and Design 3

 TSL 535 Assessment 3

-Elective Courses: Students must take five (5) of the following Elective Courses (15 credits).
-The Elective Courses provide an opportunity for students to develop specific skills and interests, ranging from intercultural communication to program administration.
+The Elective Courses (TSL 550-699) provide an opportunity for students to develop specific skills and interests.
 Our optional internship course gives the students an opportunity to practice and apply their newly acquired skills and knowledge, or to research an issue or a problem that arose from their teaching experience or prior course work.
-Students who plan to become language program administrators may choose to take up to two (2) courses with TSLB course codes.
-These courses are managed by VIU's School of Business; a consultation with a School of Business academic advisor is recommended prior to registering for these courses.
+Students who plan to become language program administrators may choose to take up to two MBA courses as program electives.
+These courses are open only to second-year MA in TESOL students; permission to register must be obtained from the deans of SELS and SB, and all prerequisite regulations must be complied with.
+Students can register only for those courses that are cross-listed for TESOL students in each given semester (either as a TSLB course or as TSL 550 Special Topics).

-Course Code Course Name Credits TSL 550 Special Topics in TESOL 3
+Course Code Course Name Credit Hrs.

+TSL 550 Special Topics in TESOL 3

 TSL 600 Sociolinguistics and the ESL Classroom 3

 TSL 605 Intercultural Communication 3

 TSL 610 Teaching Pronunciation 3

 TSL 615 Teaching Second Language Reading 3

 TSL 620 Teaching Second Language Writing 3

 TSL 625 Teaching with Technology 3

 TSL 630 TESOL Internship 3

 TSLB 651 Principles of Management 3

 TSLB 652 Principles of Marketing 3

 TSLB 653 Organizational Theory & HR Management 3